May 3, 2018 | accident benefits Claims

 More serious injuries range from cervical spine injuries, vertebral artery dissection, significant knee ligament injuries, popliteal artery thrombosis, and ulnar nerve injuries.

 Most injuries occur to the extremities from falling off a trampoline, particularly the upper limbs.
-The most at-risk group for trampoline injuries are children between ages 5 and 14, though ones ages 7 to 10 have the most hospital admissions.
+The most at-risk group for trampoline injuries is children between the ages of 5 and 14, though ones aged 7 to 10 have the most hospital admissions.

 Trampoline Park Safety Regulations